MasahiroOgawa/future_predictor/doc/architecture.md

 # Video Frame Predictor Architecture

-This document describes the detailed architecture of the current transformer-based video frame prediction model with residual learning.
+This document describes the detailed architecture of the current transformer-based video frame prediction model with residual learning and composite loss functions.

 ## Architecture Overview